Prajakta15Patil/COVID-analysis/README.md

 ### Analysis

-#### Clustering and Topic Modelling
+#### Clustering and Topic Modeling
 Identify the optimal number of clusters for this dataset using k-means clustering.
-Then perform topic modelling for the number of clusters from clustering analysis.
+Then perform topic modeling for the number of clusters from clustering analysis.

 #### Abstractive summarization
 Build abstractive summaries on papers using [BertAbs](https://github.com/nlpyang/PreSumm) and BERT-Base uncased model.